jostly/specd/README.md

 Note that you cannot use equals when testing for null, since testing for equality to null is not valid D.

+## Writing custom matchers

+Extending with custom matchers is as simple as defining new functions which take a Matcher as the first argument.
+D will rewrite a call to matcher.foo(...) to a call to your function void foo(matcher, ...)

+Look at the matchers supplied in matcher.d for an example on how to write them.